tomting-Auhona/GhostBoard/README.md

 ## GitHub Pages

-Upload all files to a GitHub repository named `AirChess`.
+Upload all files to a GitHub repository named `GhostBoard`.

 Then: